My husband and I are both wheelchair users. We've had our share of awkward moments with others.

 Get down to your child’s level to answer their question as honestly as you can.

 Have you ever turned a potentially awkward situation with a child’s inquisitiveness into a teachable moment about disability?
-Have you experienced a meaningful interaction with someone with a disability thanks to your child sparking up conversation?
+Have you experienced a meaningful interaction with someone with a disability thanks to your child sparking up a conversation?
 Share your experience in the comments.